slimcoin-project/Slimcoin/README.md

 - Developers work in their own forks, then submit pull requests when they think their feature or bug fix is ready.
 - If it is a simple/trivial/non-controversial change, then one of the development team members simply pulls it.
-- If it is a more complicated or potentially controversial change, then the change may be discussed in the pull request, or the requester may be asked to start a discussion [SlimCoin Talk](<forum link>) for a broader community discussion.
+- If it is a more complicated or potentially controversial change, then the change may be discussed in the pull request, or the requester may be asked to start a discussion [Discord](https://discord.gg/ffeDjmV) for a broader community discussion.
 - The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see coding.txt) or are controversial.
 - From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will be used to issue a warning of closure.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.